PPDBTeam6-2023-2024/Solarin/docs/frontend/galaxy_viewer.md

 # Galaxy Viewer

 ## Overview
-Currently only a 3D view of an example planet that you can rotate around.
+Shows (currently only a single) a 3D planet which you can rotate around but also double click on to go to its planet viewer.

 ## Technologies used
 - ReactJS